sogaiu/a-tree-sitter-porcelain/README.md

 ## What's In Here

 * `bin` - contains wrapper script `atsp` which invokes `make`
-* `conf` - contains settings specific to this grammar repository
+* `conf` - contains settings specific to the grammar repository
 * `task` - task scripts
-* `util` - directory of utility scripts
+* `util` - directory of utility scripts used by task scripts and `Makefile`
 * `Makefile` - Makefile that invokes task scripts
 * `README.md` - this README file